 There are other restrictions, including limitations on the amount forgiven if you reduce salaries and/or the headcount of employees between the time the loan is issued and December 31, 2020 (and you do not rehire those employees by December 31, 2020).

-If you have questions about the PPP, Massachusetts Growth Capital Corporation (MGCC) has compiled a list of organizations and contact information for individuals at those organizations helping businesses apply for PPP loans called the COVID-19 Small Business Stabilization Network.
+If you have questions about the PPP, Massachusetts Growth Capital Corporation (MGCC) has compiled a list of organizations and contact information for individuals at those organizations helping businesses through the process of PPP called the COVID-19 Small Business Stabilization Network.
 MGCC also has information about the PPP in numerous languages on its website.
-In partnership with the Massachusetts Association of Community Development Corporations (MACDC), MGCC is also providing application assistance and multilingual translation services for the SBA’s Paycheck Protection Program (PPP).
+In partnership with the Massachusetts Association of Community Development Corporations (MACDC), MGCC is also multilingual translation services for the SBA’s Paycheck Protection Program (PPP).

 Employers with questions about PPP and unemployment benefits can find more information here.

 SBA Express Bridge Loans: If your business currently has a business relationship with an SBA Express Lender, you may be able to access $25,000 quickly.
 These loans enable small businesses that currently have a business relationship with an SBA Express Lender to access these funds while awaiting a decision on an EIDL.
 Further details about SBA Express Bridge Loans are available here.

 Pre-coronavirus SBA loan programs: In addition to special programs dedicated to assisting small businesses during the pandemic, the SBA also offers several preexisting types of loans to support small businesses.
 Because these loan programs are not designed to meet the current emergency, some of their prerequisites and eligibility requirements can be more onerous than the EIDL and Emergency Advance, PPP, and Express Bridge Loan programs.
 Nevertheless, small businesses may wish to consider applying for loans through those programs, which include, among others: